Avanade/Beef/samples/MyEf.Hr/docs/10-Service-Bus-Subscribe.md

 At a high-level this represents the subscribing of events/messages from Azure Service Bus to meet the stated requirements of when an Employee is _terminated_ that the Employee's User Account will be automatically _deactivated_ within OKTA.

 This article contains an end-to-end walkthrough to build the requisite Azure Function.

+> _Note:_ as of `Beef` (`v5.9.0`), and corresponding `CoreEx` ([`v3.9.0`](https://github.com/Avanade/CoreEx/blob/main/CHANGELOG.md#v390)), [isolated](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide) Azure Function support was added.
+This documentation and example have been updated accordingly.

 <br/>